RomainClaret/mse.wem.project/front/README.md

 This project was create with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.

 ## Install
-The first things do is to install all dependencies
+The first things do is to install all dependencies, you have to install first nodejs.
-Run `npm install` but you have to install first nodejs
+Run `npm install`

 ## Development server